Philanatidae/vue-attr/README.md

     npm install vue-attr

-You can then use import it:
+You can then import it:

     var VueAttr = require('vue-attr')
+    Vue.use(VueAttr);

+Or, using ES6 imports:
+    import VueAttr from 'vue-attr'
     Vue.use(VueAttr);

 ### Direct include